-During the project the operational escalation management contact persons will be agreed and specified, according to the annex TLN-WRO-GA-P-O-PAAA - Operationele Processen en Communicatie.
+During the project the operational escalation management contact persons will be agreed and specified, according to the annex WRO-GA-P-O-PAAA - Operationele Processen en Communicatie.

 Application domain

-This procedure is applicable in all cases where an AO wants to become a Beneficiary for any of the wholesale reference offers :
+This procedure is applicable in all cases where an AO wants to become a Beneficiary for any of the Wyre wholesale reference offers :

-reference offer Basic TV (ROTV)
+Wyre reference offer Basic TV (ROTV)

 Annex Interactive Services (AIDTV)

-reference offer Broadband Services (ROBB)
+Wyre reference offer Broadband Services (ROBB)

 This procedure will be applicable and executed separately for each reference offer or option on a reference offer the AO desires to become Beneficiary of.